buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/QuantitySets/Qto_ProtectiveDeviceTrippingUnitBaseQuantities.md

+# Qto_ProtectiveDeviceTrippingUnitBaseQuantities

 Base quantities that are common to the definition of all occurrences of protective device tripping unit.
 <!-- end of short definition -->